hermangroup/docs/introduction/how-to-buy.rst

   https://www.coindirect.com

-  Coindirect offers OTC and P2P services to buy and sell many cryptocurrencies, including Dash.
+  Coindirect offers OTC and P2P services to buy and sell many cryptocurrencies, including Historia.
 Verified users can create offers in their local currency to buy and sell with other users.
 Online wallets and exchange services are available for most currencies as well.